|Stanley M. Fried|

 The largest collections of archeological antiquities and artifacts from before the time of Alexander through the Mongols, Persians, Arabians, Indians: carpets, coins, weavings, jewelry, pottery, carvings, metal smithing have been shipped to the Soviet Union and sold on the world market to pay for their "assistance" in Afghanistan.

 The stripping of the wealth of Afghanistan is under the jurisdiction of the KGB.
-The sales of this wealthy by the Soviets is also conducted by the KGB.
+The sales of these riches by the Soviets is also conducted by the KGB.

 Chemical weapons have been used by the Soviets and Soviet backed troops against civilians in violation of international treaties.